How to write an effective business plan in 11 steps (with workbook)

 1. Executive summary

 The executive summary is your opportunity to make a great first impression on investors and bankers.
-It should be just as engaging as the enthusiastic elevator pitch you might give if you bumped into a potential backer in an elevator.
+It should be just as engaging as the enthusiastic pitch you might give if you bumped into a potential backer in an elevator.

 In three to five paragraphs, you’ll want to explain what your business does, why it will succeed and where it will be in five years.
 The executive summary should include short descriptions of the following: